sanitswain/java8tips/advcollectors.rst

        APAC={SGD=[T1002, T1005], INR=[T1009]}
     }

-There is no limit on grouping, you can call nested grouping any times you want.
+There is no limit on grouping, you can call nested grouping any number of times you want.
 Now let's look into the ``groupingBy`` method signature once again.
 Does this method only meant for multi-level grouping?
 No. The method accepts a ``Collector`` as a second argument and we can do much more by passing different Collector implementations.
 Below example demonstrates counting number of deals in each region.

 .. code:: java